Tambopata Macaw Clay Lick is one of our exclusive tours, designed to offer you a broad insight into life and traditions in the Peruvian Amazon jungle.

 We will go on a stroll in the protected area beginning at 06:30 p.m. to view additional nocturnal wildlife.
 Our guide will go through them with you in great detail.
 We will return to the lodge for dinner at 7:30 p.m.

 You will awaken to an Amazonian breakfast.
-We'll be traveling towards a native community at 8:00 a.m.
+We'll be walking towards a native community at around 10:00 a.m.
 We will visit an indigenous family of old warriors and hunters noted for their artwork.
 You can buy one if you wish.
-Then we take a journey to a ravine where we will fish.
-Catfish, damsels, sardines, and piranhas may all be found in the lake.
-We'll bring what we catch for lunch to the resort, where our chef will prepare it with traditional seasonings.
-You will have the afternoon free to rest in the hammocks, and supper will be served at night.
+In the afternoon after our lunch, we will take the boat to a ravine where we will fish.
+Catfish, damsels, sardines, and piranhas may all be found in the river.

 On our fourth day of seeing the Reserve, we will see the following flora and wildlife projects: 1.
 AGROFORESTRY AND CAOBAS PROJECT: An agroforestry system dedicated to reforestation and sustainable agriculture.
 Mahogany, cedar, flowers, and exotic fruits may be seen.
 This initiative aims to give local people with a sustainable option for land usage.
 2. TARICAYA RESCUE CENTER: A facility where animals are taken in by the local authorities.
 These animals were taken from individuals who were removing them from the forest.
 These animals arrive in a rehabilitation program wounded, unwell, or starving.
 Every attempt is made to reintroduce them to their original environment, so aiding the recovery of indigenous wildlife.